Theory of Bessel Functions of High Rank - I: Fundamental Bessel Functions: Bessel equations

 \begin{rem} The above arguments are essentially adapted from the proof of \cite[Chapter 5, Theorem 2.1]{Coddington-Levinson}.
 This construction of the formal solution and Lemma {\rm \ref{lem: entries of Pm}} will be required later in \S { \rm \ref{sec: Error Bounds for the asymptotic expansions} } for the error analysis.

 However, This method is \textit{not} the best for the actual computation of the coefficients $B_m (\ulambda; \xi)$.
-We may derive the recurrent relations of $B_m (\ulambda; \xi)$ by a more direct but less suggestive approach as follows.
+We may derive the recurrent relations for $B_m (\ulambda; \xi)$ by a more direct but less suggestive approach as follows.

 The substitution $w = e^{i n \xi z} z^{- \frac { n-1} 2} u $ transforms the Bessel equation {\rm (\ref{7eq: differential equation, variable z})} into

 where $W_j (z; \ulambda)$ is a polynomial in $z\-$ of degree $n-j$,